After posting my writeup about giving a paperless presentation, I'm seeing all sorts of follow-up everywhere. Which is how many of these things work.

 While this article about running a business from an iPad is a serious (and unrelated) workflow, the opening paragraphs gets to the crux of why I'm interested in exploring giving a paperless presentation: the enforced minimalism (har!) of iOS.
 As I mentioned to rogue composer and wizard Erik Schoster, this may be obsoleted when I eventually replace my stalwart white Macbook with an Air.
 Nonetheless, the iPad will likely always be lighter than a full laptop and Apple has dropped subtle hints that iOS might be their roadmap for the future.

 One caveat I forgot to mention was that in order for my presentation to be totally paperless I eschewed a handout.
-I didn’t worry about it this time because I handout didn’t make any sense.
+I didn't worry about it this time because I handout didn't make any sense.
 Unlike my previous paper, which consistently referred back to a small number of figures, each slide was only applicable when I was talking about it.
 However a number of the scholars at the upcoming AMS hoedown in San Francisco are offering their handouts beforehand to mitigate the amount of printing involved.
-What’s so great about all these devices is that a speaker can make a reasonable assumption that there are enough of them in the audience to make such things worthwhile.1
+What's so great about all these devices is that a speaker can make a reasonable assumption that there are enough of them in the audience to make such things worthwhile.[1.
+I can attest to the fact that last year in Indianapolis, the then five-month-old iPad was everywhere.]

 This wonderful (and lengthy) interview with William Gibson from the Paris Review introduced me to term "steam engine time", that a idea for which all the parts have existed suddenly explodes into existence/relevance.
 The difference here is that the concept of a "paperless office" has been yammered about for at least twenty years.
 It's neat to see it actually happen.